What is the UC Native American Opportunity Plan?

 - Must be a current or newly admitted University of California undergraduate, graduate, or professional school student.

 - Must be an enrolled member in a federally recognized Native American, American Indian, and/or Alaska Native tribe.

 - Must be enrolled in a state-supported UC degree program (i.e., students in self-supporting and certificate programs do not qualify*).

-- Must complete a Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) (new undergraduates only).
+- Undergraduate students and professional degree graduate students must complete a Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA).

 *Other resources may be available to support these programs.
 For more information, contact your program.

 How Do I Affirm and Provide Proof of Tribal Enrollment?